zitadel/zitadel/docs/docs/legal/data-processing-agreement.md

 ## Background

-- Within the scope of the **Agreement,** the **Processor** (CAOS AG) processes **Personal Data** on behalf of the **Customer** (Responsible Party);
+Within the scope of the [**Framework Agreement**](terms-of-service), the **Processor** (CAOS AG) processes **Personal Data** on behalf of the **Customer** (Responsible Party), collectively the **"Parties"**.

-- This Annex to the Agreement governs the Parties&#39; data protection obligations in addition to the provisions of the Agreement.
+This Annex to the Agreement governs the Parties&#39; data protection obligations in addition to the provisions of the Agreement.

 ## Subject matter, duration, nature and purpose of the processing as well as type of personal data and categories of data subjects

-The subject of the order as well as the type and purpose of the processing result from the agreement.
+This annex reflects the commitment of both parties to abide by the applicable data protection laws for the processing of Personal Data for the purpose of Processor's execution of the Framework Agreement.

 The duration of the Processing shall correspond to the duration of the Agreement, unless otherwise provided for in this Annex or unless individual provisions obviously result in obligations going beyond this.

-In particular, the following personal data are part of the processing:
+In particular, the following Personal Data are part of the processing:
 <table>
   <tr>
     <th>Type of personal data</th>